-- 1. Fold corners in neatly

-- 2. Fold the end up neatly

-- 3. Roll up neatly

-- 4. Tie the ends with a bow or 1/2 bow, not a knot of any kind
+- 1. Fold corners in neatly - 2.
+Start rolling from the straight edge at the bottom - 3.
+Roll up neatly - 4.
+Tie the tapes with a bow or 1/2 bow, not a knot of any kind

 Always roll flaps from inside the tent.
 If you roll on the outside, you create a "gutter" which collects water, dirt and pine needles.
 This causes the canvas to rot.